dime-worldbank/googletraffic/README.md

 ## Usage <a name="usage"></a>

-See the [this vignette](https://dime-worldbank.github.io/googletraffic/articles/googletraffic-vignette.html) for additional information and examples illustrating how to use the package.
+See [this vignette](https://dime-worldbank.github.io/googletraffic/articles/googletraffic-vignette.html) for additional information and examples illustrating how to use the package.